Sonic Boom (TV series): Reception

+Ben Gibbons of Screen Rant defined it as an easy-watchable fun show driven by a colorful cast of characters, but despite humor being Sonic Booms strong suit "the less serious tone means other Sonic stories rank above it".
 Emily Ashby of Common Sense Media said that it was somewhat violent for children but that some viewers can have fun watching it.
 Patrick Lee of The A.V.
 Club called it the first great Sonic cartoon in over 20 years, finding the updated cast of characters to be "a good fit for a hangout show".

 In a scene of the "Eggman's Anti-Gravity Ray" episode, Amy boasts about proving that a woman can be just as good of an athlete as a man, prompting Knuckles to tell her that when "someone calls attention to the breaking of gender roles" it "undermines the concept of gender equality", by implying an "exception", rather than a "status quo".
 Knuckles then proclaims himself to be a feminist.
 Charles Hall of Polygon praised this scene as having a progressive message for children.